ethyca/fides/docs/fides/docs/installation/configuration.md

 By default fidesctl will look for a `fidesctl.toml` configuration file in the following places:

-1. The config file argument passed through the CLI
+1. At the path specified using the config file argument passed through the CLI
 1. At the path specified by the `FIDESCTL_CONFIG_PATH` environment variable
 1. In a `.fides` directory within the current working directory
 1. In a `.fides` directory within the user's home directory